logo

 “Public funds should belong to public education,” Cox said.
 “There’s more and more of a push to create a two-tier system.”

 The Alberta Funds Public School petition was approved in October.
-Its main proponent, Calgary teacher Alicia Taylor, must get 10 percent of the number of electors who voted in the last provincial general election in 2023 to sign the petition for Elections Alberta to consider it.
+Its proponent, Calgary teacher Alicia Taylor, must get 10 percent of the number of electors who voted in the last provincial general election in 2023 to sign the petition for Elections Alberta to consider it.

 Alberta Education’s per-student funding for private schools is the highest level of private school subsidization in the country.